emredjan/emredjan.github.io/_posts/2017-04-06-upgrade-bash.md

 {% endhighlight %}

 This, however will delete all your linux settings / files under WSL, which may be an inconvenience.
-A less destructive option is to just use:
+A less destructive option is to just use (in bash):

 {% highlight cmd %}